From north to east, NFL firings begin on day after finales

 “I’ve been looking at this over three years now and watching the organization grow,” Ross said.
 “I think an organization can only function if it’s collaborative and it works well together, and I don’t think we were really working well as an organization … to win consistently at the NFL level.”

+Gettleman, 70, saw the Giants go 19-46 during his tenure and were rarely in playoff contention in that period.
+New York’s offense was virtually invisible in 2021 even though the team spent in free agency for No. 1 receiver Kenny Golladay and tight end Kyle Rudolph, then spent a first-round draft choice on wideout Kadarius Toney.

+“It was a privilege to serve as the general manager of the New York Giants the last four years and to have spent so many years of my career with this franchise,” Gettleman said.
+“We obviously have not had the on-the-field success I expected, and that is disappointing.”

-AP Pro Football Writer Dave Campbell and AP Sports Writer Tim Reynolds contributed.
+AP Pro Football Writer Dave Campbell and AP Sports Writers Tom Canavan and Tim Reynolds contributed.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL